tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 5. **Customise if needed.** You can edit the generated `launch.json`—for example to change `overrideAttachCommands`, add semihosting commands, or point to a different SVD file.
 The wrapper will merge the next regeneration, keeping manual tweaks where possible.
 If you replace toolchains, update `debug_config` so subsequent runs pick up the new paths.

 Tips:
+- The Arduino IDE 2.x can emit a `debug_config` block via **Sketch ▶️ Export Compiled Binary with Debug Symbols**; pasting it into `sketch.yaml` lets the wrapper reuse Arduino’s OpenOCD / GDB paths, SVD, and `override*` commands for board-specific setups.
 - The extension keeps the Arduino Logs terminal in focus during the debug build so you can see OpenOCD output.
 - Leaving the probe connected while running **Compile Sketch** or **Upload Sketch** is safe; they now use the same build path as the debug task, so the ELF selected in `launch.json` always matches the latest upload.